 The walls of the quarries were utilized for a particular form of worship of the dead.
 Reliefs portraying the dead in a heroic posture were placed inside small rectangular holes which were carved into the walls.
 The very high number of these holes suggests that this form of worship was not reserved to the highest members of the army only.
 In Greek the reliefs are called pinakes hence Italian pinacoteca and German pinakothek to indicate a gallery of paintings.
 The wall of Necropoli Acradina does bring to mind a gallery of paintings.

-Museo Archeologico Regionale di Siracusa: votive reliefs from Acradina (you may wish to see those found in Calabria - it opens in another window)
+Museo Archeologico Regionale di Siracusa: votive reliefs from Acradina (see those found in Calabria)

 Many of the pinakes were made of terracotta.
 Only a very limited number of them were not destroyed.
 Those shown above were carved in stone and are dated IIIrd century BC.
 In both reliefs a snake can be noticed on the ground.
 It brings to mind the Thracian horseman reliefs which can be seen in small altars or carved on rocks in many Greek locations.
 These reliefs might have influenced St. George's iconography.

 Museo Archeologico Regionale di Siracusa: (left) ceramic closure of a tomb depicting a symbolic sexual intercourse from the necropolis of Castelluccio near Noto (early bronze age 1800-1400 BC); (right) upper part of vases from Thapsos, a prehistoric site on the coast north of Syracuse (middle bronze age 1400-1270 BC)